LukasKalbertodt/jswag/README.md

 ## Why?
 It probably looks crazy to parse java source on my own.
 I agree.
 It would be a total waste of time, if I just wanted to make a Java style checker.
-But I want to learn about parsing a language, so I will use an self written parser for that instead of a library.
+But I want to learn about parsing a language, so I will use an self written parser instead of a library.